Tamar Braxton Reveals All About New Music, Vince Herbert Domestic Violence

-Tamar Braxton is finally speaking out regarding allegations she and husband Vince Herbert were caught up in some serious domestic violence drama last year as well as revealing all about her new music and upcoming talk show.
+Tamar Braxton is finally speaking out regarding allegations she and husband Vince Herbert were caught up in some serious domestic violence drama last year.
+She also revealed all about her new music and upcoming talk show.

 Tamar finally opened up about the domestic dispute rumors that swirled around herself and Vince last year, revealing the truth about the alleged incident that reportedly saw Vince bite her on the hand during a nasty domestic dispute that reportedly turned violent.

-Braxton got seriously candid about the domestic violence allegations in a new interview with Essence Live, denying once and for all that her husband Vince bit her and that the couple were involved in a physical fight during a trip to Atlanta back in August.
+Braxton got seriously candid about the domestic violence allegations in a new interview with Essence Live, denying once and for all that her husband bit her and that the couple were involved in a physical fight during a trip to Atlanta last August.

-Tamar didn’t hold back when coming forward about the alleged incident, claiming in the interview that “the devil is a liar” and that she and Vince are still very much together and in love while promoting the currently airing fifth season of her family’s reality show Braxton Family Values.
+Tamar didn’t hold back when coming forward about the alleged incident, claiming in the interview that “the devil is a liar” and that she and Vince are still very much together and in love while promoting the currently airing fifth season of her family’s reality show, Braxton Family Values.

 “I ain’t called 911, I don’t have a male assistant, it’s just me and Vince when we travel,” Braxton hit back, eight months after it was reported that she and her husband of eight years had gotten into a nasty dispute that allegedly turned physical, seemingly denying that she was ever bitten by her husband.